Lost73/Esp32-polardisplay/README.md

 # Esp32-polardisplay
-polar display is the first module i want to add more wireless sensor in the future the server is the central node for connection to nmea2000
+Sorry for this awfull code, i'm newbie, but it works. polar display is the first module i will add more wireless sensor in the future the server is the central node for connection to nmea2000

-Remote Display for calculated performance from the wind data coming from NMEA2000 Sorry for this awfull code, i'm newbie, but it works, server is connected via a router but can be set as access point The display is a transflective 1.6"LCD MODULE small but CHEAP and sunlight readable connection  led IO4
+Remote Display : for calculated performance from the wind data coming from NMEA2000

+server is connected via a router but can be set as access point The display is a transflective 1.6"LCD MODULE small but CHEAP and sunlight readable connection  led IO4
             sck IO18